|We are Clyde and Kim White, married for 37 years living in South Central PA. We have two

 We never knew their was long haired ones.
 She had a litter that was 3 weeks old.
 They were

 adorable.
-We picked a little girl and her name now is Daisey.
-Upon weekly visits to see our
+We picked a little girl and named her Daisey.
+Upon weekly visits to see our puppy, we

-puppy, we noticed a little long haired red boy running around that was really cute.
-The folks said
+noticed a little long haired red boy running around that was really cute.
+The folks said he wasn't

-he wasn't for sale.
+for sale.
 He was going to be a breeder male for them.
-After two more visits the folks
+After two more visits the folks said, "If you

-said, "If you still like him, he's for sale, we found another one".
-So we ended up going home with
+still like him, he's for sale, we found another one".
+So we ended up going home with "Rosco"

 So the story goes....They were intended to be "pet's" however I thought I might enjoy breeding